edgonzalez-9/Rainforest/README.md

 The curren version of rainforest is an amazon clone I made following a youtube tutorial.

-This version will be finsihed tomorrow.
+This clone is being worked on and will be finished today.